jjvanzon/JJs-Reference-Architecture/patterns-presentation.md

 You might save the computer some work by doing [partial loads instead of full loads](#first-full-load--then-partial-load--then-client-native-code) or maybe even do [`JavaScript`](api.md#javascript) or other client-native code.

-Some actions might also operate onto [`ViewModels`](#viewmodels) directly instead.
+Some actions might also operate onto [`ViewModels`](#viewmodels) directly instead:

 `< TODO: Code sample. >`

-This may not be the first option to consider, but sometimes it makes more sense.
+This may not be the first option to consider, but sometimes it makes sense.

 <h3 id="presenters-conclusion">